Jump to:

 Aren’t surveys full of standard phrases, caveats and recommendations for further investigations, and therefore a bit pointless?

 It’s certainly true that some surveyors are too reliant on report writing software and standard phrases and some surveyors adopt a very ‘defensive’ approach to report writing.
 In combination, this can be very frustrating for a client.
 I take a different approach, producing reports that are hand crafted, specific to your property and circumstances and I keep caveats and exclusions to a minimum.
 That said, there are of course some things that simply can’t be seen or can’t be definitively established within the constraints of a non-invasive visual inspection as part of a single site visit and, in those circumstances, some caveats or limitations may need to be set out, or recommendations for further investigations made.
-The key thing is that these things are kept to a minimum and not included in a report without good reason, and that is the approach that I take.
+The important thing is that these are kept to a minimum and not included in a report without good reason, and that is the approach that I take.

 What’s the difference between a Level 2 and Level 3 survey?